oscarqjh/NTU_SC1015_Project/README.md

 - PyTorch 2.0

 #### 1.3 Environment Set up
-Since we will be using PyTorch's RNN Model, installation of the API is required for `RNN.ipynb`
+Since we will be using PyTorch's RNN Model, installation of the API is required for `RNN.ipynb`.
 > Instructions are taken from https://pytorch.org/get-started/locally/

 #### Without Anaconda (skip this if using Anaconda)